DAVIAN-Robotics/PHUMA/README.md

 - Retargeted humanoid motion data: `data/humanoid_pose/g1/example/kick_chunk_0000.npy`
 - If you set `--visualize 1`, will also save `data/video/humanoid_pose/example/kick_chunk_0000.mp4`

+**Custom Robot Support:** We support Unitree G1 and H1-2, but you can also retarget to custom humanoid robots.
+See our [Custom Robot Integration Guide](asset/humanoid_model/README.md) for details.

 ## 🎯 Motion Tracking and Evaluation

 To reproduce our reported quantitative results, use the provided data splits located in `data/split/`: